 am - What’s your favourite movie?

-EC - "The Dreamers" by Bernardo Bertolucci and "Leon" by Luc Besson.
+EC - "The Dreamers" by Bernardo Bertolucci.
+And "Wings of Desire" by Wim Wenders.

 am - What is your favourite photo book?

 EC - "Pictures From Home" by Larry Sultan and "Closer" by Elinor Carucci.